Sequence of events leading up to YouTube shooting emerging

-During the 20-minute interview with officers early Tuesday, she did not mention being angry with YouTube or having accused the company of suppressing her video posts.
-She gave no indication she was a threat to herself or others.
+She did not mention being angry with YouTube or having accused the company of suppressing her video posts when she spoke with police and they say she gave no indication she was a threat to herself or others.

 "It was a very normal conversation.
 There was nothing in her behavior that suggested anything unusual," said Mountain View Police Chief Max Bosel.